Boundedness of polarized log Calabi-Yau fibrations: Abstract

 \section{Abstract}

-In this paper, we investigate the boundedness of good minimal models with intermediate Kodaira dimensions, which has a natural Iitaka fibration to the canonical models.
-We prove that good minimal models are bounded modulo crepant birational when the base (canonical models) are bounded and the general fibers of the Iitaka fibration are in a bounded family of polarized Calabi-Yau pairs.
+In this paper, we investigate the boundedness of log pairs with log Calabi--Yau fibration structures.
+We prove that total spaces of log Calabi--Yau fibrations are bounded modulo crepant birational equivalence when the Iitaka volumes of log canonical divisors are bounded and general fibers are in a bounded family of polarized log Calabi--Yau pairs.